• Free shipping on all orders

 Image Credit: Pezibear, Pixabay

-The whiteness is a result of the recessive piebald gene, and both parents must possess it to create a Parti Yorkie.
+The white color is a result of the recessive piebald gene, and both parents must possess it to create a Parti Yorkie.
 However, even if both dogs have the gene, that doesn’t mean you’ll get any Parti puppies.

 6. Blue Yorkie

-While most Yorkie puppies are black and tan, occasionally, you’ll have Yorkies that are blue from birth.
+While most Yorkie puppies are black and tan, occasionally, some are blue.
 Unfortunately, this is a tragic combination.
-These dogs rarely survive longer than a year, and the ones that do live such a miserable existence that it’s generally considered humane to put them down.
+They rarely survive longer than a year, and the ones that do live such a miserable existence that it’s generally considered humane to put them down.

-Some breeders advertise blue Yorkies as if they’re some sort of status symbol.
+Some breeders advertise blue Yorkies as if they’re a status symbol.
 Needless to say, you should stay far away from those breeders.

 7. Black Yorkie

 You may stumble across a black Yorkie, but how is that possible?
-Simple: you mix them with another dog.
+It’s simple: you mix them with another dog.

-There’s no such thing as a purebred black Yorkie, so don’t believe any breeder who tries to tell you otherwise.
-However, that doesn’t mean that these aren’t good dogs; it simply means you won’t be able to brag about their bloodlines.
+There’s no such thing as a purebred black Yorkie, so don’t believe a breeder who tries to tell you otherwise.
+However, that doesn’t mean that black Yorkies aren’t good dogs; it simply means you won’t be able to brag about their bloodlines.

 8. Red-Legged Yorkies

-Genetics are a funny thing.
-While most genes are clearly taken from the parents, occasionally one will pop up that can be traced back several generations.
+While most genes are clearly taken from the parents, occasionally, one will pop up that can be traced back several generations.
 That’s what happens with red-legged Yorkies.

 These are technically red and black Yorkies, with the red coming from two copies of a specific recessive gene that they inherited from long-ago ancestors.
-In addition to being a strange color, the gene also makes their hair stiff and wiry.
+The gene makes their hair stiff and wiry, in addition to being a strange color.

 9. Chocolate Yorkies